 D. Admission to an Act of Sexual Violence.
-If a juvenile is making an admission to an act of sexual violence, see 42 Pa.C.S. § 6358, which may render the juvenile eligible for civil commitment for involuntary treatment upon attaining 20 years of age, then the admission colloquy form set forth in paragraph (C) shall be amended to include substantially the following form:
+If a juvenile is making an admission to an act of sexual violence, see 42 Pa.C.S. § 6358, which may render the juvenile eligible for civil commitment for involuntary treatment upon attaining 20 years of age and subject to lifelong SORNA requirements, then the admission colloquy form set forth in paragraph (C) shall be amended to include substantially the following form: